HDFGroup/hdf5/doc/VFD_SWMR_Punch_List.md

 30. **David, merged, needs unit test** Add a delay to the FSM so that freed regions are not reused before max_lag ticks are up.

+31. Create a large dataset with a small chunk size to verify that page management in the extensible array is handled properly by VFD SWMR.

+32. Make a fixed-size dataset with a small chunk size to verify ... see #31.

+33. Make automated tests out of the `credel` and `gaussians` tests.